 Mariposa In The Schools award winning spoken word artist/writer Sheniz Janmohamed collaborates with U of T Medical Degree candidates Catherine Lu and Zach Cloutier on developing their interdisciplinary arts program Mapping the Heart, an Inner City Angels/Mariposa In The Schools arts partnership project ~ PHOTO Kevin Arsenault

 These partnerships have led to remarkable experiences and celebrations including an opportunity for students to participate as a choir with Nick Cave and the Bad Seeds at Massey Hall, and to create the beautiful film, AWAKE, a blended performance piece of voice, percussion and express dance and flocking EXPRESS DANCE with Kaeja d’Dance as part of our six year residency Hold Up The Sky at Rose Ave PS.
+As you read through the four pillars and the programs built by our roster artists in collaboration with our partners, you will see the exponential value as a result.

 Rose Ave PS student choir with VP Diane Jamieson in concert with Nick Cave and the Bad Seeds at Massey Hall thanks to our partnership with Juno award winning cellist Rebecca Foon ~ PHOTO Toronto Star

-We invite you to also get involved.
+We invite you to get involved.